pimcore/data-hub/doc/01_Installation_and_Upgrade/01_Upgrade_Notes.md

 # Upgrade Notes

 ## 1.6.0
-- [General] If you want to use data-hub 1.6 and Pimcore 11, please make sure to require the `pimcore/admin-ui-classic-bundle`.
+- [General] If you want to use Datahub 1.6 and Pimcore 11, please make sure to require the `pimcore/admin-ui-classic-bundle`.
 - [Config Location] Change default directory for configurations to `var/config/data_hub`
 - When using Pimcore 11, configurations from `datahub-configurations.php` are no longer used.
 To migrate those configurations to the settings store, use the provided `datahub:configuration:migrate-legacy-config` command.